Kemal Zeytinoğlu: Early life and education

 Zeytinoğlu was born in Kütahya in 1911.
 His father was a businessman, Mesut Zeytinoğlu.
 The family hailed from Tavşanlı, Kütahya.
 His brother, Aziz, was also a politician and served as a deputy between 1961 and 1969.
-His younger brother was Mümtaz Zeytinoğlu, a businessman who died in a road accident on February 1979.
+His younger brother was Mümtaz Zeytinoğlu, a businessman who died in a road accident in February 1979.

 He graduated from Istanbul Engineering School and received a PhD in civil engineering in Vienna.

 Career

-Following his graduation he worked as a civil engineer in Eskişehir.
+Following his graduation Zeytinoğlu worked as a civil engineer in Eskişehir.
 In 1946 he joined the newly founded Democrat Party and took part in the establishment of its Eskişehir organization.
 He was first elected as a deputy for Eskişehir in 1946 election and served at the Parliament during the 8th legislature.
 He also served at the Parliament in the 9th and 10th legislatures.

-Zeytinoğlu was first appointed minister of public works on 22 December 1950 and remained in office in the three successive cabinets (19th cabinet, 20th cabinet and 21st cabinet) led by Adnan Menderes.
+Zeytinoğlu was first appointed minister of public works on 22 December 1950 and remained in office in the three successive cabinets led by Adnan Menderes (19th cabinet, 20th cabinet and 21st cabinet).